GluuFederation/docs-gg-prod/docs/source/index.md

 ## Pre-requirements

-Gluu Gateway requires the Gluu Server OAuth 2.0 Authorization Server (AS) to issue OAuth clients and scopes, and perform client authentication.
+Gluu Gateway requires an OAuth 2.0 Authorization Server (AS), typically the Gluu Server, to issue OAuth clients and scopes, and perform client authentication.

 Gluu Gateway is compatible with the following versions of Gluu: